-It’s no surprise that social media video is the most engaging form of digital content online.
-But due to the quick-fix nature of social media, short-form video content in particular has quickly become a staple of our social feeds.
+It’s been known for some time that video is the most engaging form of digital content online.
+But due to the quick-fix nature of social media, short-form video content in particular has quickly become a staple of our socials.

-Over the last year, big names such as MAC Cosmetics and the NBA have jumped on the TikTok trend to make their brands more accessible and give customers a glimpse behind the scenes.
-Many more are following suit, hot on the heels of the launch of Instagram Reels, with the likes of Louis Vuitton and Sephora utilising the short-form video feature to promote its luxury fashion line.
+Most big brands have now jumped on the TikTok trend – including Nike and Gucci – to make their brands more accessible and give a glimpse behind the scenes, and almost all the big names are now using Instagram Reels, with the likes of Chanel and McDonalds utilising the short-form video feature to promote their products.

-With almost half of the world’s population now using social media, social commerce — the use of social media to drive e-commerce purchases – is the obvious next step for online shopping.
-Social commerce is a trend that has been slowly infiltrating our social media platforms over the last few years, and the introduction of Facebook Shops and Instagram Shops, paired with ongoing lockdowns around the world, suggests that social commerce will be big news in 2021.
+With almost half of the world’s population now using social media, social commerce — the use of social media to drive e-commerce purchases – has become the obvious next step for online shopping.
+A trend that has been slowly infiltrating our social media platforms over the last few years, social commerce has now been officially cemented as one of the biggest social media trends for 2021.

 Giving brands the opportunity to streamline their shopping experience across multiple channels and platforms, while also allowing consumers to buy while they scroll, there’s no denying that shoppable posts are the way of the future.

-With our world now revolving around technology, the augmented reality (AR) trend has started to impact social media big time.
-In fact, AR has become a staple of some of the most popular social networks in the world, with new AR filters and AR technologies being introduced all the time.
+With our world now revolving around technology, the augmented reality (AR) trend has continued to impact social media big time throughout 2021.
+In fact, AR has now become a staple of some of the most popular social networks in the world, with new AR filters and AR technologies being introduced all the time.

 As opposed to virtual reality – which implies creating a whole new world from scratch – augmented reality is technology that takes the real world and projects virtual, computer-generated augmentations to it to enhance our experience.

-Favored by platforms like Facebook, Snapchat and Instagram, we’ve seen a big increase in both the quantity and quality of AR filters on social media – especially in the midst of the global crisis.
+Favored by platforms like Facebook, Snapchat and Instagram, we’ve seen a big increase in both the quantity and quality of AR filters on social media this year.
 While in-feed social media content is continuing to become more authentic and organic, these days it’s rare to see an Instagram Story not altered or enhanced with an extravagant AR filter or face-changing technology.

-With more businesses popping up on social media every day, users are becoming increasingly selective with the content that they’re choosing to consume.
-As a result, many brands have begun incorporating personalization into their social media marketing strategies to wow their target customers and stand out in the crowded social media space.
+With more brands and businesses popping up on social media every day, users are becoming much more selective with the content they’re choosing to consume.
+As a result, many brands have begun incorporating personalization into their social media marketing strategies to wow their customers and stand out in the crowded social media space.

 Personalized marketing is nothing new, and is essentially the art of using consumer data to tailor your marketing to a target demographic.
-But, the beauty of using social media for personalized marketing is that it provides a deep well of data, information and insights, all of which can be leveraged to better engage audiences.
-Social media channels can be used to present individualised offers, ads, product suggestions, or even tailored content based on demographic, previous purchases or content preferences.
-And many brands have taken full advantage of these personalizing capabilities.
+But, the beauty of using social media for personalized marketing is that it provides a deep well of data, information and insights, all of which can be leveraged to better engage audiences and personalize content.
+It can be used to present individualised offers, ads, product suggestions, or even tailored content based on demographic, previous purchases or content preferences.
+And many brands have taken full advantage of these metrics.